Worm-eating warbler: Description

+The worm-eating warbler is a small New World warbler.
+It is around 13 cm in length and weighs 11.8–17.4 g.
 It is relatively plain with olive-brown upperparts and light-coloured underparts, but has black and light brown stripes on its head.
 It has a slim pointed bill and pink legs.
 In immature birds, the head stripes are brownish.
 The male's song is a short high-pitched trill.
 This bird's call is a chip or tseet.
 Worm-eating warblers are sexually monomorphic.
 Males and females can only reliably be sexed during the breeding season by the presence of a brood patch in females or a cloacal protuberance in males.
 These birds are also difficult to age.
 Hatch year/second year birds have rusty tips on tertials that wear off by March of the following year.
 Juveniles can be distinguished by duskier head markings, and cinnamon wingbars.